 I look around, the stadium is almost empty.
 I look at the scoreboard; it shows Cruz Azul-Pachuca 4:1.
 The Mexican fans behind us keep yelling funny stuff in Spanish.
-The trip down the memory lane is over.
+The trip down memory lane is over.

-“It was a great game.”
-Julia says, as we leave our seats.
+“It was a great game,” Julia says as we leave our seats.

-“Yes, it was” I say.
-“The greateast.”
+“Yes, it was,” I say.
+“The greatest.”

-Today is a year since we started this blog, to document all the stories and shenanigans, all the little details that fade from memory, all the funny tidbits and hardships that come from being immersed in a foreign culture, thousand of miles away from home.
+Today is a year since we started this blog, to document all the stories and shenanigans, all the little details that fade from memory, all the funny tidbits and hardships that come from being immersed in a foreign culture, thousands of miles away from home.
 For the last few weeks, I’ve been reflecting on why we travel as we do and why the memories from our trips are important enough to warrant documenting here.
 Today’s entry is the result of these meditations.
-The awe with which I experienced life as a child, the love which I cultivated for various countries through watching Olympics and world sport competitions, the mysteries of ancient civilizations and far-off places from the pages of my Soviet-era textbooks I yearned to uncover, all of this I can now experience through the magic of low-budget airlines and a well-planned itinerary.
+The awe with which I experienced life as a child, the love which I cultivated for various countries through watching Olympics and world sports competitions, the mysteries of ancient civilizations and far-off places from the pages of my Soviet-era textbooks I yearned to uncover, all of this I can now experience through the magic of low-budget airlines and a well-planned itinerary.
 If you told the seven-year-old me that this was possible, I wouldn’t have believed it.
 A part of me doesn’t believe it still.

-To everyone planning trips in this upcoming year to satisfy their inner-child – Happy Travels!
+To everyone planning trips in this upcoming year to satisfy their inner child – Happy Travels!